El Pas de la Casa

 El Pas de la Casa (/ca/; Le Pas de la Case) is a ski resort (part of the Grandvalira resort), town, and mountain pass in the Encamp parish of Andorra, lying on the border with France.

 Overview

+The town of Pas de la Casa, looking to the west, towards Casamanya and other mountains of Andorra.

 Its name literally translates as "the pass of the house" and refers to the fact that until the early twentieth century there was only a single shepherd's hut overlooking the pass.
 The pass marks the watershed of the Pyrenees, being the only point in Andorra where water drains into the Atlantic Ocean, and is the source of the Ariège river.
 At an elevation of 2408 m it is one of the highest points on the European road network.
 The pass is bypassed by the Envalira Tunnel.

 The two main sources of wealth are trade and winter sports.
 The festa major de Sant Pere (Saint Peter's Feast) is held every 29 June in El Pas.